 The prototypes were two units, A and B, and built specially for testing along a 37km of Shinkansen track laid early for the purpose.
 Both units were delivered by JNR’s narrow gauge steam locomotives.
 In fact it was common for the Shinkansen’s trains to be delivered by the narrow gauge system using special bogies.
 This practice continued until the late 1990s and ended with the early 700 series trains.
 Movements after that would be by road or by ship.
 The main factory where the new trains are built is also the same facility which now has an area for scrapping retired stock, now has direct rail connections and famously includes a level crossing – popular with train enthusiasts hoping for a glimpse of a new train emerging from the works (or an old one being retired) trundling across this crossing!

-The original Series 700 stock were the last to be delivered from the factory on temporary narrow gauge bogies.
+The time honoured tradition of delivering Japan’s new high speed trains on specially adapted narrow gauge bogies ended with the original Series 700 stock being the last to be dispatched from the factory via the narrow gauge system.
 Source: Facebook